EwoutH/urban-self-driving-effects/paper/paper.md

 _Fig 5.9: Total network distance traveled and average network delay in different scenarios and policies_

+Vehicle distance traveled is a very mixed bag.
+A few more drastic policies, like the city-day (4) and all-out (8) increase the distance traveled on practically in all cases.
+These were the policies that were effective in increasing network speeds, which shows here.

+No policies effectively reduce vehicle distance.
+It shows that more comprehensive policies are needed that also target other modalities than AVs, which also might need to be more fine-grained, dynamic and/or adaptable if reducing vehicle milage is a goal.

 #### Travel time and perceived costs

 | ![heatmap_mean_travel_time.png](..%2Fimg%2Fsce_pol%2Fheatmap_mean_travel_time.png) | ![heatmap_mean_perceived_cost.png](..%2Fimg%2Fsce_pol%2Fheatmap_mean_perceived_cost.png) |